 A third platform and additional tracks are being built at Henderson Station which will enable more frequent and reliable train services as part of the City Rail Link (CRL) programme.
-This upgrade of rail infrastructure, which will continue until early 2026, is mostly taking place in scheduled network closures during public, school and university holiday periods.
+This upgrade of rail infrastructure, which will continue until mid-2026, is mostly taking place in scheduled network closures during public, school and university holiday periods.

 CRL and Henderson Station project background | What's being modified at Henderson Station | Upgrading the lifts and escalators.